zefonseca/slick-1.0.0-scala.2.11.1/README.md

+# About This Fork

 This is a fork of Typesafe's Slick 1.0.0 database access framework which was patched to compile under Scala 2.11.1 so it could be used with Play Framework 2.3.4.

-Due to the large amount of legacy code we still have running with Slick 1.0.* we were unable to migrate it all to Slick 2.* at this time.
+Due to the large amount of legacy code I still have running Slick 1.0.* I was unable to migrate it all to Slick 2.* at this time.

+So I forked this code and made it compatible with Slick 1.0.*

-For Portuguese readers, we explain the issues found in the compilation here: http://programacaobr.com/compilando-slick1-scala211/
+For Portuguese readers: I've written about the issues found during the compilation: https://zefonseca.com/compilando-slick1-scala211/

 Disclaimer: This build is offered as-is, with no implied warranty.
 Please conduct your own testing to assure usability.